 First, take your students outside and let them explore the environment.
 Give them some time to listen and record the sounds they hear.

 They can then fill out a mini-book and add their observations to a poster.
-Overall, this easy science experiment helps them realize that sound is all around us.
+Overall, this quick science experiment helps them realize that sound is all around us.

 Sounds and Instruments